faustofcjr/artificial-intelligence/kaggle/titanic/README.md

     - Beware of slow degradation too: models tend to "rot" as data evolves.
     - Measuring performance may require a human pipeline (e.g., via a crowdsourcing service).
     - Also monitor your inputs' quality (e.g., a malfunctioning sensor sending random values, or another team's output becoming stale).
 This is  particulary important for online learning systems.
 3. Retrain your models on a regular basis on fresh data (automate as much as possible).

+## 9. Your Best Kaggle Entry!

+Your most recent submission scored 0.74162, which is an improvement of your previous score of 0.72488.
+Great job! =\